JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

     - **`BehaviorSubject`**: Maintain the current user session state, updating reactively across the app (e.g., login/logout status). #DONE
     - `AuthGuard`: Implement a route auth guard using the modern method displayed in the previous lesson #DONE
+    - `is_online`: A bool field in the profiles table where we can table the user's online status #DONE
+    - Let's set the status to false when logging out and true when logging in
     - **`switchMap`**: Use for user authentication flows, where one asynchronous operation (like login) leads to another (fetching user profile).
 5. **Notifications and Alerts**